During November, men across the country have adorned their faces with moustaches to show support for the ‘Movember’ movement.

 The project supports more than 250 men across Salford.

 On November 27, The Curve in Prestwich is hosting a mens health stall from 1pm – 2pm where men can drop in and receive a mini physical health check, take a moustache quiz and also partake in an exercise bike competition with prizes to see who can cycle the furthest in 1 minute.

 The stall will also be collecting donations from people attending which will all be given to the Movember foundation.

 — Greater Manchester Mental Health (@GMMH_NHS) November 8, 2019

-Of the 6,507 reported suicides in the UK last year, 3 quarters were men which has been the case since the 1990’s.
+Of the 6,507 reported suicides in the UK last year, three-quarters were men which has been the case since the 1990s.

-Mr Edmondson Continued by saying: “It’s so important, men are dying too young and that’s a fact.
+Mr Edmondson said:: “It’s so important, men are dying too young and that’s a fact.
 It is imperative that men start to come forward to talk about their health related problems in order to raise awareness and change the culture of ‘manning up’ for generations to come.”